 Any legal action arising out of, or related to, this Plan and filed against the Plan by you, any of your dependents, any enrollee, or any third party, must be filed in court within one year of the time the claim arose.
-For example, a claim that benefits were not pre-certified for medical necessity, and any and all damages relating thereto, would arise when the external review process described in Article 12 of the Claims Procedures section has ended.
+For example, a claim that benefits were not pre-certified for medical necessity, and any and all damages relating thereto, would arise when the external review process described in Article 12 of the Claims Procedures section has ended (if an external review is requested) or upon receipt of the final internal adverse benefit determination (in the event that an external review is not available or requested).